 Laura Bernhardt works in the field of art, culture and design.
 She conceptualises and organises exhibition projects, workshops and events.
 She has been awarded several times and has received scholarships, most recently a residency at the Cité Internationale des Arts in Paris in 2015.

-Benjamin Tafel, based in Berlin, works for various magazines, press and documentary projects as a Photography and Art Director.
+Benjamin Tafel, based in Berlin, works for various magazines, press and documentary projects as a Photographer and Art Director.
 An emphasis on Visual Storytelling is part of his work that has been awarded several times.

 We would like to thank all participants and those who supported us with their knowledge and network during our research.
 We also want to thank everyone else who cannot be mentioned by name.